convince-project/sit-l/README.md

-sit-l is a software pipeline for robot situation learning, part of the CONVINCE toolchain.
-It implements techniques for the acquisition (learning) of new episodic and semantic memory from encountered unexpected situations that were not foreseen at design time (unknown anomalies).
-It closes the loop of robot situation awareness and increased robot autonomy.
+SIT-L is a software pipeline for robot situation learning, part of the [CONVINCE toolchain](https://convince-project.github.io/overview/).

-Below there is a list of the available software modules in the different releases of the sit-l pipeline.
-Each module is provided with documentation that contains a tutorial demonstrating the module functionality.

-An overall tutorial on how to run the full pipeline on a coherent example will be added at a later stage of the project.
+It implements a pipeline for learning new situations.
+Those situations are unexpected failures that may happen at design time.
+This procedure is directly related to [situation awareness](https://github.com/convince-project/sit-aw-aip), by tackling the detection, identification and mitigation of unknwon anomalies.

+The module encapsulates situation awareness for detection and identification, added to it a learning procedure.
+In the near future [WP3 active/simulate plan](https://github.com/convince-project/active-simulate-plan)
+will be added to affine the learning.

+Refer to [sit-aw-api](convince-project.github.io/sit-l/) documentation to learn how to get started and use it.